-Life of lease

-5-7 years

-5 years
+Leasehold improvements life of lease Furniture and fixtures 5-7 years Office equipment 5 years

 Property and equipment are reviewed for impairment if the use of the asset significantly changes or another indicator or possible impairment is noted.
 If the carrying amount for the asset is not recoverable, the value is written down to the asset's fair value.